 Carrington Primary School is a multicultural school; approximately half the pupils are White British and half are from other ethnic groups.
 The proportion of pupils who speak English as an additional language is well above average.

-Children are able to speak approximately 20 different languages with Arabic and Punjabi being the most widely spoken.
+Children are able to speak approximately 20 different languages.
 The population consists of over 10 different ethnicities and within the last few years there has been an increase in pupils from European countries.

 The school population represents many different religions.